 Reports allow you to create dashboards and highly customizable charts to visualize your lists and records data.
 Learn more about reports.

 Using cmd + k (quick search/actions)

 At the top of your sidebar, you’ll see the search box - you can also bring up the search window with the cmd + k shortcut anywhere in Attio.
 Use the search window to quickly find anything from people and companies to calendar events and social media handles.

 You’ll also find suggestions for Quick Actions - powerful shortcuts that differ depending on where you are in the platform.

 Additionally, the search window shows you a helpful snapshot of your calendar events for the day - including participant details and quick-links to video calls.

-The sidebar is also where you’ll find your various Attio collections - home to your workflows or projects.
-We’ll cover collections in the next section.
+The sidebar is also where you’ll find your various Attio lists - home to your workflows or projects.
+We’ll cover lists in the next section.